 Board of Directors:

-- Gailmarie Kimmel, Interim President and Treasurer: Local food organizer and advocate, founding member of Living Soil Investments
+- Gailmarie Kimmel, Treasurer: Local food organizer and advocate, founding member of Living Soil Investments

 - Nic Koontz, Vice President: owner Native Hill Farm

-- Maria Elena Price, Co-secretary: owner of ExperiencePlus!
+- Maria Elena Price, Secretary: owner of ExperiencePlus!
 Bicycle Tours

 - Zia Zybko: Local food advocate